ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 -----------------------------
 1. Semantics of module interface files need to be extended from the current status-quo of a flat set of (regular, *level-0*) names, to allow a single level of nesting, to describe the subsets of names available through *exported module aliases*, aka *level-1 names*.
 Note, that the possibility and potential applications of deeper nesting are out of scope of this proposal.

 2. The export list entries for modules (`clause 5 in section 5.2 "Export Lists" of the Haskell 2010 report <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-1000005.2>`_) should allow an ``as`` qualifier to mean that the particular subset of *level-0* names associated with the partially re-exported module (that would otherwise normally be appended to the flat set of the exports of the module being defined), shall instead be available in the importing module through the alias directly following the ``as`` qualifier (essentially mimicking the syntax of the import statement).
+Further:

-Modules with export lists *not posessing* any module exports with ``as`` qualifiers are considered as having empty *exported module alias sets* (sets of *level-1* names, alternatively speaking).
+   1. Modules with export lists *not posessing* any module exports with ``as`` qualifiers are considered as having empty *exported module alias sets* (sets of *level-1* names, alternatively speaking).
+   2. It should be entirely possible to have two modules' exports to contribute to the set of names exported through a given alias -- syntactically, by having two more re-exports with the same alias, with a seemingly straightforward accompanying operational representation.

 3. The ``import`` statement should be extended with ways to opt into the structural exports: